The Black Pearl (comics)

-The Black Pearl is a five-issue comic book limited series published by Dark Horse Comics in 1996, written by Eric Johnson and Mark Hamill, illustrated by H. M. Baker, and inked by Bruce Patterson and Dan Schaeffer.
+The Black Pearl is a five-issue comic book limited series published by Dark Horse Comics in 1996, written by Mark Hamill, Co-written by Eric Johnson and illustrated by H. M. Baker, and inked by Bruce Patterson and Dan Schaeffer.
 The story focuses on Luther Drake, a troubled man who becomes a costumed vigilante "hero" by accident and media pressure.

 Hamill described the "crime thriller" series as a "five-part graphic novel", less about superheroes and more about sensationalism, tabloid journalism, and "all the things that thrillers come from."
 Hamill has been promoting the idea, originally written as a screenplay, of a film adaptation of The Black Pearl, with himself as the director, since before the first issue of the comic was published in September 1996.

 Publication history

 The series' production staff included letterer Sean Konot, colorist Bernie Mireault, editor Bob Schreck, and designer Scott Tice.
 The original covers for all five issues were created by series artist H. M. Baker.